AdobeDocs/campaign-web.en/help/v8/monitor/prepare-send.md

 ## Prepare the send

-During the preparation, the target population is calcultated and the message content generated for each profile included in the target.
+During the preparation, the target population is calculated and the message content generated for each profile included in the target.
 Once the preparation is finished, the messages are ready to be sent, either immediately or at the scheduled date and time.
 The validation rules used during analysis are described in this [section](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/steps-validating-the-delivery.html?lang=en#validation-process-with-typologies).

 1. Click the **Prepare** button located in the top right corner.